jessabels/grubs/documentation/backendRoutes.md

 **recipe likes**

+- GET /api/recipes/:id/likes (get likes on a recipe)
 - POST /api/recipes/:id/likes (like a recipe)
 - DELETE /api/recipe/:id/likes (dislike a recipe)

 **recipe tips**

-- GET /api/recipe/:id/commments (view tips on a recipe)
+- GET /api/recipe/:id/tips (view tips on a recipe)
-- POST /api/recipes/:id/comments (post a tip on a recipe)
+- POST /api/recipes/:id/tips (post a tip on a recipe)
-- PUT /api/recipes/:id/comments (edit a tip on a recipe)
+- PUT /api/recipes/:id/tips (edit a tip on a recipe)
-- DELETE /api/recipes/:id/comments (remove a tip from a recipe)
+- DELETE /api/recipes/:id/tips (remove a tip from a recipe)

 **marking recipe tips as useful**

-- POST /api/recipes/:id/comments/likes (mark a tip as useful on a recipe)
+- POST /api/recipes/:id/tips/:tipId/likes (mark a tip as useful on a recipe)
-- DELETE /api/recipes/:id/comments/likes (remove useful mark from a tip on a recipe)
+- DELETE /api/recipes/:id/tips/:tipId/likes (remove useful mark from a tip on a recipe)

 **saving/deleting recipes**